stonne-simulator/stonne/README.md

     * `T_N = [x]`

-        Number of N columns at a time
+        Number of N columns mapped at a time

     * `T_K = [x]`